Ununderstanding

 – Edward St. Aubyn

 My dog and I walk every day.
 When she catches a scent, everything else disappears.
 Seventy five pounds of maniacal focus, circling and pawing and rolling.
 She drops her chest low to the ground expecting the tug of her leash.
 She knows this drives me insane.
-But she also knows that my will to keep walking is weaker than her will to keep smelling.
+She also knows that my will to keep walking is weaker than her will to keep smelling.
 As she circles and paws and rolls, I wait.
 This is our stilted, arhythmic waltz.

 To my family of veterinarians, she has a storied history of eating debris.
-I like to check and make sure there are no obvious gastrointestinal hazards while she’s rooting around in something.
+I like to check and make sure there are no obvious hazards while she’s rooting around in something.
 One winter morning I recall a special kind of frustration welling up.
 The wind and the cold had leeched out my good nature.
 She was smelling what seemed like nothing at all.
 I got close and mumbled “what could you possibly be smelling?” over hard, bare earth.
 She glanced up, assessing how much patience I had left, and returned to her work.
-Walking home, through sharp breaths, I felt stupid.
+Walking home, between sharp breaths, I felt stupid.
 If she could talk, in that moment she would have said: “How could I know until I smell it?”

 I’m not the first person to notice their pet’s modes of engagement with the world.
 But I’ve been thinking about it again after reading research published by METR.
 They studied developer productivity with AI tools and discovered something unexpected: developers took 19% longer to complete tasks when using AI assistance.
 More puzzling still was the gap in perceived productivity.
 Developers expected AI to speed them up by 24%, and even after experiencing the slowdown, they still believed it had accelerated their work by 20%.1